|This page shows various historic events taking place

 Royal Berkshire Regiment.

-1st June 1915 Private Ernest John Barnes arrives in France.
+1st June 1915 Private Ernest John Barnes of the 2nd Battalion, East Surrey Regiment arrives in France.

 28th July William Edward Barnes arrives in France.